One-Shot Neural Architecture Search via Compressive Sensing: Introduction

 \section{Introduction}

-\textbf{Motivation.} Choosing a suitable neural network architecture for complex prediction tasks such as image classification and language modeling often requires a substantial effort of trial-and-error.
-Therefore, there has been a growing interest to \emph{automatically learn} (or meta-learn) the architecture of neural networks that can achieve competitive (or better) results over hand-designed architectures.
-The sub-field of neural architecture search (NAS) addresses the problem of designing competitive architectures with as small a computational budget as possible.
+The choice of a suitable neural network architecture for complex prediction tasks such as image classification often requires substantial trial-and-error.
+Recently, there has been a growing interest to \emph{automatically} select the architecture of neural networks that can achieve competitive (or better) results over hand-designed architectures.
+Neural architecture search (NAS) tries to automate this hand-design process by constructing competitive architectures with as small computational budgets as possible ~\citep{zoph2018learning, liu2018progressive, liu2018DARTs, xie2018snas, bender2018understanding, li2019random}.

-\textbf{Our Contributions.} Numerous approaches for neural architecture search already exist in the literature, each with their own pros and cons: these include {black-box optimization} based on reinforcement learning (RL)~\cite{zoph2016neural}, evolutionary search~\cite{real2018regularized}, and Bayesian optimization~\cite{cao2019learnable,kandasamy2018neural}.
-Though the algorithmic details vary, most of these NAS methods face the common challenge of evaluating the test/validation performance of a (combinatorially) large number of candidate architecture evaluations.
 In a departure from traditional methods, we approach the NAS problem via the lens of \emph{compressive sensing}.
-The field of compressive sensing (or sparse recovery), introduced by the seminal works of \cite{candes2004robust,donoho2006compressed}, has received significant attention in both ML theory and applications over the last decade, and has influenced the development of numerous advances in nonlinear and combinatorial optimization.

-We leverage these advances for the NAS problem.
-We develop a new NAS method called CoNAS (Compressive sensing-based Neural Architecture Search), which merges ideas from sparse recovery with so-called ``one-shot'' architecture search methods~\cite{bender2018understanding}, described in greater detail below.
-CoNAS consists of two new innovations: (i) a new \emph{search space} that permits exploration of a large(r) number of diverse candidate architectures, and (ii) a new \emph{search strategy} that borrows ideas from recovery of Boolean functions from their (sparse) Fourier expansions.
+The field of compressive sensing (or sparse recovery), introduced by the seminal works of \citet{candes2004robust,donoho2006compressed}, has received significant attention in ML community over the last decade and has influenced advances in nonlinear and combinatorial optimization.
+Here, we develop a new NAS method called CoNAS (Compressive sensing-based Neural Architecture Search), which merges ideas from sparse recovery with the so-called ``one-shot'' architecture search methods~\citep{bender2018understanding, li2019random}.
+Our contribution is twofold.
+First, CoNAS uses a new \emph{search space} that permits exploration of a large(r) number of diverse candidate architectures.
+Second, it utilizes a new \emph{search strategy} that borrows ideas from the recovery of Boolean functions from their (sparse) Fourier expansions.
+We show how a combination of these two ideas leads to improved NAS performance.